About Us

 'Director and Designer'

-Ted Price and Anne Laughlin are the founders of the region’s two professional theatres: Miracle Theatre and Theatre North West.
-Ted is a director, actor, set designer, and theatre administrator.
-Under its mandate to contribute to the financial well-being of our city’s non-profits, Miracle Theatre has donated productions to the Salvation Army Food Bank, 27 Million Voices, United Way, Spirit of the North Healthcare Foundation and established the Children of Prince George Endowment Fund, the Prince George Hospice Endowment Fund and the Refugee and Hope Endowment Fund of Prince George, all under the trusteeship of the Prince George Community Foundation.
-Ted and Anne Laughlin are credited with the largest body of professional theatre work ever created in Northern BC.
-As a freelancer, Ted has been a summer season director for the Victoria Playhouse on PEI from 2011 until the pandemic As a member of Canadian Actors’ Equity Ted has worked as an actor for such theatres as the Shaw Festival, Persephone Theatre, The New Play Centre, Arena Theatre, and Alberta Theatre Projects.
-He is a graduate of Studio 58 and Simon Fraser University with further theatre studies at the University of Western Washington and the Banff Centre.
+Ted Price is a director, actor, and set designer.
+Ted and Anne Laughlin are the founders of the region’s two professional theatres: Miracle Theatre and Theatre North West.
+Under its mandate to contribute to our city’s worthy causes, Miracle Theatre has donated productions to the Food Bank, United Way, Spirit of the North Healthcare Foundation and provided Prince George with its first Wildfire Unit.
+In addition a series of permanent endowments have been created including The Children of Prince George Fund, The Prince George Hospice Endowment, The Refugee and Hope Fund, and the Prince George Seniors’ Emergency Fund; all under the trusteeship of the Prince George Community Foundation.
+As a freelancer Ted has been a seasonal director for the Victoria Playhouse on PEI from 2011 until the pandemic.
+As a member of Canadian Actors’ Equity he has worked as an actor for such theatres as the Shaw Festival, Persephone Theatre, The New Play Centre, Arena Theatre, and Alberta Theatre Projects.
+He is a graduate of Studio 58 and Simon Fraser University with further theatre studies at the University of Western Washington.
 He is the recipient of the Leadership and Communications Award given annually by Toastmasters of BC to a non-member.
+In 2025 Ted received the Province of BC’s Citizenship Medal for philanthropic work and theatre creation for the region.